zeroc-ice/ice-builder-msbuild/README.md

 ### Build Requirements

-You need Visual Studio 2017 and the [Visual Studio 2017 SDK][6].
+You need Visual Studio 2017 with the .NET Core cross-development toolset.

 ### Build Instructions

-Open Visual Studio Command prompt and run the following command:
+Open a Visual Studio Command prompt and run the following command:

 ```
-MSBuild icebuilder.proj /t:NuGetPack
+MSBuild msbuild\icebuilder.proj /t:NuGetPack
 ```

 You can sign the assembly with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to